-CSG691 Professional Seminar: School Guidance and Graduate Research I - 2 credits

-This seminar focuses on the development of research skills, and on students' current abilities, interests and goals.
-Students collaborate in a cohort group with one another, sharing interests, completed work and critical comments.
-Students use the group as a learning resource, as each member develops an independent research project (IRP) with an emphasis on school guidance from proposal to completion.
+CSG691 Professional Seminar: School Guidance and Graduate Research I - 2 credits member develops an independent research project (IRP) with an emphasis on school guidance from proposal to completion.
 Students' perspectives are broadened as they relate information from their research to their life experience and perspectives of other group members.
 The group also functions as a resource and support group, with open agenda time for discussion of members' current struggles in project development, academic courses, management of work and family issues, and the like.
+The implications of technology for school guidance counseling program development are also discussed.
 A final proposal is required that describes the complete IRP project in outline form.